Country Club Village 4

 No analysis available

-I searched for mandatory hotel pool, required participation, cannot opt out, or similar wording, and found nothing.
-With no indication of any hotel rental pool program, mandatory participation is not supported.
+I searched for wording like mandatory hotel pool, required to participate, cannot opt out, or must be in rental program, but found nothing.
+With no STR evidence and no hotel pool language, mandatory participation is false.

 No analysis available